Scientists demonstrate the use of non-invasive brain recordings to 'see through' the cerebral cortex and characterize activity in deeper structures

 Some of Krishnaswamy's collaborators will now look to validate the approach for possible neuroscience and clinical applications.
 She will investigate ways to further develop such statistical machine learning approaches for adjacent applications in medical image analysis where the goals are to resolve low signal-to-noise features, enhance reconstruction quality and ultimately reduce diagnostic error.

-The A*STAR-affiliated researchers contributing to this research are from the Healthcare team of Institute for Infocomm Research.
+The A*STAR-affiliated researchers contributing to this research are from the Healthcare & Medtech division of Institute for Infocomm Research.

 A*STAR Research - Statistical machine learning reveals deep brain activity